shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/mediate-with-ios.md

 > [!NOTE]
 > The instructions in this section are only needed to load AdMob banner ads in iPads for the apps that support multi-window capability.

 To handle AdMob banner ads for the apps that support multi-window capability in iPads, Xandr Mobile SDK provides a public class `ANGoogleMediationSettings`.
-This class contains
+This class contains:

 - boolean method `setIPadMultiSceneSupport` that needs to be set as `YES`, if the app supports multi-screen in iPads